lorrainescanlon/farmers-market-review/README.md

 ### Pre-requisites
 Ensure the following are installed and added to requirements.txt prior to deployment to Heroku.
 - Gunicorn, required by Heroku to run Django.
-- Pyscopg2, required to connect to PostgreSQL
+- Pyscopg2, required to connect to PostgreSQL.
 - Whitenoise, to enable the serving of static files in prodution environment.
 - Cloudinary, to host images and video files.